ROSWELL

 MICHAEL

 I know what I heard.
-The important thing is to make sure they can't get to them.
+The important thing is to make sure they can't get to

 (to Liz)